dreamerlyhq/docs/pages/docs/getting-started/quickstart.md

 Before you can start using Dreamerly to fetch NFTs, you must configure your products in the App Store.
 See our guide for [App Store Connect](/docs/ios-products) for help navigating this process.

-If you are selling iOS products, be sure to sign your 'Paid Applications Agreement' and fill out your banking and tax information in [App Store Connect](https://appstoreconnect.apple.com/) > [Agreements, Tax, and Banking](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/da/jumpTo?page=contracts).
+If you are selling iOS products, be sure to sign your Paid Applications Agreement and fill out your banking and tax information in [App Store Connect](https://appstoreconnect.apple.com/) > [Agreements, Tax, and Banking](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/da/jumpTo?page=contracts).
 This needs to be completed before you can test any purchases.

 {% image src="https://dreamerly-prod-site-assets.s3.amazonaws.com/docs/quickstart-20230102.webp" alt="Complete your banking and tax information in App Store Connect" %}
 Complete your banking and tax information in App Store Connect.